 About the author

-Mark Cater is currently the director of talent acquisition for Military Talent Source.
+Mark Cater is currently the vice president, brand engagement for Military Talent Source.
 Mark retired as State Recruiting Sergeants Major (SGM) and served in the Army/Army National Guard for a total of 26 years.
 Prior to coming to MTS, Mark worked as a Veterans Representative for the Department of Labor and State Coordinator for the Military Family Program.

 Military Talent Source matches veteran talent with career opportunity.
 We are a specialized recruitment process outsourcing firm that conducts military recruiting and veteran employment consulting as a full focus.
 Whether we are working with businesses or organizations to build veteran-friendly hiring solutions or out on the road meeting with separating veterans at transition sites around the country, we are constantly striving to help businesses recruit and retain veteran talent.